OpenGVLab/PhyGenBench/README.md

 ### Three-tier Evaluation

-Our evaluations all use only one A100-80G.
-When using it, we have marked the python files that need to be allowed.
+Our evaluations all use only **one A100-80G**.
+When using it, we have marked the python files that need to be run.
 Please write the appropriate script file according to your system (slurm or ...)

 **Key Physical Phenomena Detection:**